artefactory/choice-learn/docs/paper/paper.md

 ## RAM usage comparison

-We conduct a small stydy comparing different on datasets memory usage.
-We consider the case of usage of the Features by ID provided by Choice-Learn.
+We conduct a small study on datasets memory usage in order to showcase the efficiency of Features by ID provided by Choice-Learn.
 We consider a case where we have a feature that repeats itself over the dataset.
 For example if we represent a location with one-hot encoding, the different locations can be represented by a matrix of shape (n_locations, n_locations) that are repeated over the dataset of size dataset_size.
-In the Figure \autoref{fig:ram_usage} we compare the memory usage for different values of n_locations and daataset_size.
+In the Figure \autoref{fig:ram_usage} we compare the memory usage for different values of n_locations and dataset_size.
 It shows how Choice-learn can save several magnitude of memory usage.
 ![Memory usage comparison. \label{fig:ram_usage}](../illustrations/memory_usage_comparison.png)

+We conduct another experiment on the real ICDM 2013 Expedia dataset [@].
+We compare four data handling methods: pandas.DataFrames in long and wide format that are commonly used in choice modelling packages, and Choice-Learn's ChoiceDataset with and without Features by IDs.
+Following [@Aouad:2023] preprocessing of the dataset, four features are represented as one-hot values.

 ## Choice model customization